pablo-meier/Pablog/posts/2019-08-23-fresco-jesus-ocaml-setup.md

-While most of those other tools have a single convention for which single file can run its config (`package.json` or `mix.exs`), opam looks for any number of toplevel files in your project root that might chnage what `opam install` might do.
+While most of those other tools have a single convention for which single file can run its config (`package.json` or `mix.exs`), opam looks for any number of toplevel files in your project root that might change what `opam install` might do.
 Dune, the build tool we'll play with later, prefers `<project_name>.opam`, but many projects will just have `opam`.
 The full list is [here.][17]
 Whichever file you end up using, you can list your dependencies as a